mbhosseini70/Churn-Prediction/README.md

 6- Full_grid_result.pkl: This is the result of the grid search saved in a dictionary.

+7- IT_customer_churn.csv: The dataset used in this project.

 ## To see this web application in action, please visit below web page: